ViniciusGaboardi/HierarchicalQueue/README.md

 ﻿# HierarchicalQueue
-‣A simples Hierarchical Queue with 3 tiers.
+‣A simple Hierarchical Queue with 3 tiers.
 Made in C++